 Don’t Forget The Fine Print

 Many of the commission-free ETFs come with a catch.
-If you don’t meet the requirements, you’ll get charged the commissions after the fact.
-Which defeats their purpose entirely.
+If you don’t meet the requirements, you’ll get charged the commissions after the fact, which defeats the purpose entirely.
 From what I’ve seen among different online brokers, these requirements can range from only being available with a specific balance limit to holding the commission-free ETF for a required time period.
-The only online broker we found to have no restrictions on their commission-free ETFs was Scottrade.
+Currently TD Ameritrade offers the best deal.
+I also put together this list of the best brokers for ETFs.

 Just a final note.
 If you’re just starting out investing, commission-free ETFs offer a great opportunity to begin investing with small amounts of money.
 But only if the expense ratio is competitive.
 Once you start investing with larger amounts, paying a commission may save you more money over the long term.
 Keeping the overall costs in mind, when investing, leaves more in your pockets.